VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 > because the registrant may leave the site in between requesting the
 > seats and completing the order.

-A further consequence, is that the underlying storage on the read-side cannot be simple SQL views because it includes data that is not stored in the underlying table storage on the write-side.
-This means that this information must be passed to the read-side by using events.
+A further consequence is that the underlying storage on the read-side cannot be simple SQL views because it includes data that is not stored in the underlying table storage on the write-side.
+Therefore you must pass this information to the read-side using events.

 Figure 2 shows all the commands and events that the **Order** and **SeatsAvailability** aggregates use and how the **Order** aggregate